UniconLabs/shibboleth-idp-gradle-overlay/README.md

 - Select `Tomcat Localhost Log` and `Tomcat Catalina Log`
 - Add a new log entry with the alias `idp` and the log file location `<project-path>/build/tmp/unpackShibboleth/shibboleth-idp/logs/idp-*.log`

+## Usage

+The `src/test/overlay` directory contains files that will be laid on top of the originals.
+Mimic the same directory structure as the IdP itself and add files for customizations.

+## Authentication

+Authentication is mocked using a dummy JAAS connector.
+Use any password/username you like.
+All is welcome.